chrisdoc/thesis/thesis.md

 ##### OSM2PO

-OSM2PO is a project developer by Carsten Moeller which allows routing on the freely available OpenStreetMap road network.
+OSM2PO is a project developed by Carsten Moeller which allows routing on the freely available OpenStreetMap road network.
 On the first start OSM2PO is generating a graph network out of the road network.
 The graph network is used internally of OSM2PO and allows a faster route